OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/health-fitness/intro.md

 ### Create logic to define a background job

-To define a background job you can use the SetBackgroundJob action.
+To define a background job you can use the **SetBackgroundJob** action.
 Set the parameters for the type of health or fitness variable you want to keep evaluating, define the notification trigger condition and its frequency, and define the notification content.

-See below the parametrization of a background job for two different use cases:
+Parametrization for two different use cases of a background job is shown below:

 #### Setting up a daily steps goal
 In the case of a daily steps goal evaluator, you will probably want to issue a single notification per day if the daily steps goal is met.
 To achieve this you can use the following parametrization:
 ![Screenshot 2021-12-16 at 10 00 23](https://user-images.githubusercontent.com/81437871/146352239-727cc5f4-d8c1-4b35-bb8a-b232c37ff9a2.png)

 #### Setting up a heart rate monitoring alarm
-In the case of a heart rate monitoring alarm, you will probably want to issue a notification every time your heart rate goes above or drops below a certain value.
-However, it can be too intrusive to send out a notification after each evaluation of this variable (e.g., consider you are evaluating the heart rate every 10 seconds).
-Therefore you want to strike a balance between your job frequency (i.e., the frequency in which you are evaluating your variable) and your notification frequency.
+In the case of a heart rate monitoring alarm, try to strike a balance between job frequency and notification frequency.
+For example, you may want to check your heart rate every ten seconds.
+However, you would probably find it intrusive to receive notifications every time your heart rate goes above, or drops below, a certain value.

 Consider the following parametrization for a background job that will notify you if your heart rate is above 190 bpm, with a maximum notification frequency of one notification per minute:
 ![Screenshot 2021-12-16 at 10 02 46](https://user-images.githubusercontent.com/81437871/146352389-950a22d7-ccca-40ae-9ead-7cda96434d56.png)

 After you have created your background job you can update it or delete it using the **UpdateBackgroundJob** action or the **DeleteBackgroundJob** action, respectively.